Master of Arts with a Major in English

-Students accepted into the program may choose either a thesis (Plan I), nonthesis (Plan II), or capstone (Plan III) option.
+Students accepted into the program may choose either a thesis (Plan I), or capstone (Plan II) option.
 Students enrolled in the M.A.
 English degree program must take at least 80% of their coursework at the 6000 (graduate seminar) level.

 A tightly focused examination of some aspect of pre-nineteenth-century British literature in its historical, ideological, and/or cultural context.
 The topic for this course varies.
 May be repeated for credit as topic varies.